pyralog/pyralog/FAQ.md

 ### What license is DLog under?

-**Dual licensed**: MIT OR Apache-2.0
+**Dual licensed**: MIT-0 (code) and CC0-1.0 (documentation)

-You can choose either license.
-This is common in the Rust ecosystem and provides maximum flexibility.
+- **Code** (Rust source): MIT-0 (MIT No Attribution) - the most permissive possible
+- **Documentation** (Markdown, papers): CC0-1.0 (Public Domain) - no restrictions whatsoever

+This provides maximum freedom and flexibility for both commercial and open-source use.

 ### Can I use DLog commercially?

-**Yes!** Both MIT and Apache-2.0 allow commercial use.
+**Yes!** Both MIT-0 and CC0-1.0 are maximally permissive licenses.
+You can use DLog in any commercial product without attribution requirements.

 ### Do I need to open-source my application?

-**No!** Neither MIT nor Apache-2.0 are copyleft licenses.
-You can use DLog in proprietary software.
+**No!** Neither MIT-0 nor CC0-1.0 are copyleft licenses.
+You can use DLog in proprietary software without any obligation to share your code or even mention DLog.

 ## Community Questions